Four things every employer needs to know about bank holidays

 The best way to work out annual leave entitlement for your part-time and shift working employees is to give them a pro-rated allowance.
 Even if someone doesn’t typically work on the days that bank holidays fall, it’s best practice to work it this way.

-If the wheels are spinning just trying to wrap your head around complicated annual leave adjustments – or you just need a helping hand in getting your HR in order – the Citation team is always here for you.
+If the wheels are spinning just trying to wrap your head around complicated annual leave adjustments – or you just need a helping hand with understanding the law on working bank holidays – the Citation team is always here for you.
+We’ve got HR Services and Employment Law services that could help your business.
+Our HR consultants are always available to support you with HR advice 24/7!

 Get more information